kbase/staging_service/docs/import_specifications.ADR.md

 delivering the templates and instructions to users will be developed.

 Currently, for all in scope apps, the inputs are all strings, numbers, or booleans.
 There are no unusual inputs such as grouped parameters or dynamic lookups.
-Including future upload apps with these features in CSV-based upload may require additional engineering.
+Including future import apps with these features in CSV-based import may require additional engineering.

 Note that the endpoint will return individual data for each row, while the current front end only supports individual input files and output objects (this may be improved in a future update).